 - (e) Nelson v.
 Commissioner, T.C.
 Memo.
 2020-81 (June 10, 2020, Judge Pugh), involved a gift to a trust of a limited partner interest "having a fair market value" of a specified dollar amount, "as determined by a qualified appraiser within ninety (90) days of the effective date of this Assignment," followed two days later by a sale to the same trust described in the same way, except that the time for obtaining the appraisal was 180 days instead of 90 days.
 The taxpayer argued unsuccessfully that this permitted an adjustment to the transfer based on the values finally determined for gift tax purposes, as in Wandry.
-Significantly, the IRS not only accepted the formulas based on appraisals within a specified time but actually advocated for them, probably because it found such a formula transfer much less offensive than its view of Wandry clauses. - (f) For an important analysis of limitations on the effectiveness of Wandry clauses, see Bramwell & Dillon, "Not Another Wandry Article: Real Issue With Wandry Formulas," 41 Est. Plan.
+Significantly, the IRS not only accepted the formulas based on appraisals within a specified time but actually advocated for them, obviously not offended by such formula transfers as it is by Wandry clauses.
+This is understandable, because by the time the IRS looks at the return the transferred quantity will already have been determined, and the IRS can contest the valuation of that quantity. - (f) For an important analysis of limitations on the effectiveness of Wandry clauses, see Bramwell & Dillon, "Not Another Wandry Article: Real Issue With Wandry Formulas," 41 Est. Plan.
 3 (May 2014). - (g) In affirming the Tax Court in Petter, albeit in the context of a rather narrow subpoint of a condition precedent within the meaning of Reg. §25.2522(c)-3(b)(1), the Court of Appeals for the Ninth Circuit concluded its opinion by quoting: